The Best Disk Cloning Software of 2026 [Free/Paid]

 • Enter BIOS (F2/F12/DEL at boot) and set the new drive as the boot disk.

-DiskGenius is an all-rounder tool for storage drives and I have talked about its bad-block feature in this article.
-But, it has a dedicated OS migration tool which is great if you don’t want to spend money on paid tools like EaseUS ToDo Backup and AOMIE Backupper.
-The tool might look outdated but it does the job perfectly.
-The trail version is enough for cloning any kind of drive.
+DiskGenius is an all-round tool for storage drives, and I have discussed its bad-block feature in this article.
+But, it has a dedicated OS migration tool, which is great if you don’t want to spend money on paid tools like EaseUS ToDo Backup and AOMIE Backupper.
+The tool might look outdated, but it does the job perfectly.
+The trial version is enough for cloning any drive.

-I found DiskGenius to be slower than the Macrium Reflect X but not by huge margins.
+I found DiskGenius to be slower than Macrium Reflect X, but not by huge margins.
 You do not get backup options and limited automation features.
-However, it offers sector-by-sector cloning and SSD alignment although this feature can slow down the process even more.
+However, it offers sector-by-sector cloning and SSD alignment, although this feature can slow down the process even more.

-You can choose for hot migration and also customize or delete the existing partitions and create new one.
+You can choose hot migration and also customize or delete the existing partitions and create a new one.
 All in all, DiskGenius is a good

 Pros ✅Cons ❌